⌘K

 G Dorian scale

-Dorian shows up in jazz standards, modal rock, Celtic folk, hip-hop samples and film scores.
-Its bright sixth gives a hopeful twist to a minor mood.
-Built on the root G, the scale takes on the specific colour and pitch range of that key — making it especially useful in genres and registers where G is a comfortable tonal centre.
+Dorian pops up in jazz standards, modal rock, Celtic folk, hip-hop samples and film scores.
+That bright sixth adds a hopeful edge to an otherwise minor mood.
+Built on the root G, the scale takes on the specific colour and pitch range of that key - making it especially useful in genres and registers where G is a comfortable tonal centre.

 G Dorian on the piano